 Mujadara is a simple dish of lentils, rice, and caramelized onions that’s easy to make and so satisfying!
+This is a great recipe to make because you probably have a lot of the ingredients in your pantry already.

 But this simple dish is something that I love, and I somehow haven’t gotten around to posting it yet!
 It’s an easy Lebanese recipe for lentils and rice: mujadara.

 It’s lentils and rice…but it somehow is more special than that.
-The onions really make this happen – you cook them for a long time until they are browned and some of them are a little crispy.
-Yes, it does take a while for them to get to that point, so be patient!
-And don’t turn the heat too high or you will just have burnt onions, and that’s no fun.
+The onions really make this happen – you cook them for a long time until they are browned and some of them are a little crispy.Â

 When cooking the onions I usually start out with medium high heat and then reduce it to medium after a little while.
 Stir the onions frequently so they don’t stick to the pan.

-You can use any kind of long grain rice to make mujadara – I used long grain white rice this time.
+- Rice – You can use any kind of long grain rice to make mujadara – I used long grain white rice this time.

 Recipe